hyperhydrosis treatment

 Treating Underarm Hyperhidrosis

 This responds well to Botox and prescription antiperspirants.
-Most people see significant improvement within 2 weeks.
+Many individuals notice improvement over the first few weeks, though response varies.

 Avoid shaving right before treatment applications.
 This can increase skin irritation.